Standon. Church End Cottages

 This is a picturesque group of almshouses.
 Built in the 17th century, they were enlarged and altered in the Gothic style in the early 19th century.
 The structure was a wood frame and rough cast.
 The door frames are in the Tudor style.
 This information has been taken from Historic England’s website.
 A chance meeting with a resident revealed that the condition at rear of the premises was more original than the front.

-The only other reference found so far is a listing in Historic Atlas of Hertfordshire (although this list does not include the Hadham Road almshouses).
+The only other reference found so far is a listing in Historic Atlas of Hertfordshire with a date of 17th century.
+This list does not include the Hadham Road almshouses.
 Other sources make no mention of them.
 This includes Cussans, Chauncy, Clutterbuck and Victoria County History.
 Hertfordshire Archives holds no records, and Historic England’s website does not cite any references.

 They are not noted as almshouses on the OS maps, although those in Hadham Road are labelled as such.